Ready to get down to business? From determining your target audience to creating a visual identity, here's how to brand your new small business.

 A key factor of any successful brand is having a clear target audience.
 Your brand shouldn’t speak to everyone – instead, it should resonate strongly with a niche group of people.
 Before you start building your brand, consider who that audience includes and what makes up their profile.

 Are your ideal customers middle-aged with a disposable income?
 Perhaps they have a strong affinity for outdoor activities and wellness.
 Regardless of who they are, your customers will have their own specific demographics, interests and preferences.
 Start with market research into your industry, and then consider how to drill down into your niche customer profile.
+If you’re unsure how to perform a market research, then you might want to check out EdApp’s Knowing your Market course.
+It sheds light into the importance of knowing your target audience, the basics of market research, and the best practices for keeping your findings relevant and up-to-date.

 After you’ve created a customer profile, consider other brands and businesses that have a similar target audience.
 By doing competitor research, you can uncover examples of the brand elements your potential customers resonate with most.